La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **le pa tavla cu pendo**
 > _The talking one is a friend._

-Remember about placing **cu** before the main verb in a relation to prevent unintentional creating of compound verbs.
+Remember about placing **cu** before the main relation construct in a sentence to prevent unintentional creation of compound verbs.

 Compound verbs can contain more than two verbs.
 In this case the first verb modifies the second one, the second one modifies the third and so on: